Good and Bad Bacteria

 But that's not the whole story.
 There are also many helpful and friendly bacteria that provide many benefits for the human body, as well as keeping those nasty bad bacteria to manageable proportions.
 Good bacteria could be beneficial for various conditions such as indigestion, bloating or diarrhoea.
 The healthy bacteria in our digestive tract are responsible for a digestive and immune functions.
 They have even been linked to weight loss, stress, anxiety and mood.
 Healthy bacteria produce enzymes which help break down our food.
 They are also involved in the synthesis and absorption of vitamins and minerals into the bloodstream.
 Probiotics also help protect the body by stimulating the natural defence mechanisms based in the gut, and by being an anti-inflammatory influence for the intestinal epithelial cells.
 This helps to avoid ‘intestinal permeability’ or ‘leaky gut’ which has been linked to many autoimmune conditions.Bacteria live in huge and unimaginable numbers on land, sea and air, and the harmless and beneficial ones, together with some yeasts and moulds, have been used for thousands of years in the making of fermented foods such as cheese, yoghurt, pickles, vinegar, wine and others.
 It is thought that in biblical times people drank sour milk to relieve digestive problems.

-The human body is host to an estimated 100 trillion of these living organisms; bacteria outnumbers the human cells in your body by roughly 10 : 1.
-Some bacteria can be harmful – the ‘pathogenic’ ones which can produce toxins and carcinogens (substances which encourage the growth of cancer), can cause infections, and which have also been implicated in conditions including diabetes and obesity, irritable bowel syndrome (IBS) and cancer itself.
+The human body is host to an estimated 100 trillion of these living organisms; bacteria outnumbers the human cells in your body by roughly 10:1.
+Some bacteria can be harmful – the ‘pathogenic’ ones, can produce toxins, cause infections, and have also been implicated in conditions including diabetes, obesity and irritable bowel syndrome (IBS).
 But some of the bacteria living in our gut are useful and beneficial to the human body, and essential in maintaining good digestive health.
 These good bacteria are called 'probiotic' bacteria, commonly known as the 'friendly' bacteria.
 These bacteria help to break down the food we eat, and also to extract vitamins that our bodies need.
 They also help to control the levels of bad or 'pathogenic' bacteria, which take any opportunity to multiply and cause problems.
 Read here about the potential of probiotics for bloating.

 Close up photo of a probiotic microorganism, find out more about probiotics.